Aditya-A-Gupta/SOC25_Agentic_AI/README.md

   - Wrote Chain-of-Thought prompts to force agents to explain their plan or edit rationale before acting.
   - Logged agent thoughts, tools used, and final outputs for comprehensive traceability and debugging.

-## Summary

-This project demonstrates a progressive approach to building agentic AI systems—starting with a robust IDE foundation, advancing to modular agent workflows with state management, and culminating in advanced tool integration and prompt engineering.
-Each week built on the previous, resulting in a flexible and transparent multi-agent orchestration platform.

 ---